linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 #### Privilege

-The first account has administrator privilege when you install the system.
-All other accounts you add after that are common users.
-One account can be grouped in many user groups.
+Adding administrator, common account and customized account is supported.

 ##### Group setting

-When you add or modify accounts, you can:

-- Select a group existing in the system.
+When you add or modify accounts, you can select a group existing in the system.
-- Select the group with the same name as the current user.
-- Select the group with the same name as another user when the account was previously added.

 ### Display
 Set screen resolution, brightness, direction and display scaling properly to have the best visual effect.